rowan-sl/coqui-rs/coqui-tts/README.md

 ## Python dependanices

-this depends on the `TTS` package, (currently supports 0.7.1). it is recommended to install it in a python virtual environment such as `venv`
+this depends on the `TTS` package, (tested to work with up to v0.12.0). it is recommended to install it in a python virtual environment such as `venv`